TLabAltoh/tlab-sharescreen-server-win/README.md

 A software encoder server application with a simple video codec using Nvidia's CUDA.
 A GPU that can use CUDA is an operating condition for this software.
 I released a client asset for unity.
 You can download it from the link below.
+Although it was not possible to record due to spec problems (probably),
+it works in the same way as a video even if it is run on an actual Android device.

 https://youtu.be/5TwvHTh86SA